-For many, the words “hot flash” bring only one thing to mind: menopause.
+For many women, the term “hot flash” brings only one thing to mind: menopause.
 But hot flashes can have many causes other than the cessation of a woman’s monthly menstrual cycle.
 Understanding these other causes could be key to determining whether or not your hot flashes are a signal that you’re headed into your menopausal years.

 When your body temperature elevates, you may experience a feeling similar to hot flashes.
-For example, using heated blankets or a hot water bottle or keeping the temperature too high in the house can cause this sensation.
+For example, using heated blankets or a hot water bottle, or even just keeping the temperature too high in the house, can cause this sensation.
 You may feel flushed and extremely warm, mistaking your symptoms for hot flashes.
-Taking a cool shower to lower body temperature can help restore your body to a more comfortable temperature.
+Taking a cool shower to lower your body temperature can help restore your body to a more comfortable temperature.

 Medications and Foods

 Hot flashes are the side effects of a wide variety of prescription medications, including raloxifene (Evista) and tamoxifen (Tamoxifen and Nolvadex).
-Some over-the-counter medications also can cause symptoms that mimic those of menopause-related hot flashes, so thoroughly check the labels of all medications and be sure to disclose them to your doctor when seeking treatment.
+Some over-the-counter medications also can cause symptoms that mimic those of menopause-related hot flashes, so thoroughly check the labels of all medications.
+Also be sure to discuss symptoms with your doctor when seeking treatment.

-Certain spicy foods—particularly, hot peppers like habanero and capsaicin—are so disruptive to the body that they can dilate blood vessels and stimulate nerve endings, creating a feeling of extreme heat.
-Alcohol, for some people, also has an effect similar to hot flashes, even if drinking alcohol didn’t cause this side effect in the past.
+Certain spicy foods—particularly hot peppers—are so disruptive to the body that they can dilate blood vessels and stimulate nerve endings, creating a feeling of extreme heat.
+Alcohol, for some people, also has an effect similar to hot flashes.
+This effect can develop at any point in a person’s life.